Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 - Developing withdrawal symptoms, which are relieved by taking more of the drug

-An OUD diagnosis is ranked by severity according to the number of symptoms a person has of those listed above.
-Having 2-3 symptoms indicates a mild addiction, 4-5 symptoms indicates a moderate addiction, and 6 or more symptoms indicates a severe addiction.6
+An OUD diagnosis is ranked by severity and according to the number of symptoms a person has of those listed above.
+Having 2-3 symptoms indicates a mild addiction, 4-5 symptoms indicate a moderate addiction and 6 or more symptoms indicate a severe addiction.6

 Types of Treatment for Tramadol Addiction

-If you are in need of tramadol addiction treatment, knowing what to expect can make it easier to seek the support you need.
+If you need tramadol addiction treatment, knowing what to expect can make it easier to seek the support you need.

-Tramadol rehab typically begins with detoxification, followed by inpatient treatment, outpatient treatment, and ongoing aftercare.
-These stages of recovery can be customized to your individual situation, personality, and needs.
+Tramadol rehab typically begins with detoxification, followed by inpatient treatment, outpatient treatment and ongoing aftercare.

 Detox